 If you want to have a healthy relationship with your coworker, remain friends with him until both of you are ready to commit to an emotional relationship.
-Sex shouldn’t be the main focus of your relationship except you’re just looking for a ”no strings attached” affair.
+Getting under the sheets shouldn’t be the main focus of your relationship except you’re just looking for a ”no strings attached” affair.

 3. Don’t rush things:

 When you’re in a new relationship, there is a tendency to rush things so you can get to a stable and committed level fast.
 If you rush things, it will backfire in the end.
 Take things slow and make sure you’re ready to move from one stage to another.

 Take your time and get to know each other well before diving into a serious relationship.
 Be patient and nurture your relationship to fruition.
 Give yourself time to think about what you really want and why you want it.

 While you’re busy bonding with your coworker, don’t forget to do your job.
 Remember what brought you there in the first place.
 Don’t become so engrossed with your colleague that you forget your assignments and deadlines.

 Don’t be tempted to spend too much time with him in the office.
 Create time after work hours to spend time together so you don’t neglect your duties at work.
 It’s not really worth it risking your job for a relationship that may get sour in the end.

 5. Keep your relationship secret: